Microfluidics in 2025: Applications, Trends & How It Work

 Microfluidic Microfabrication kit - Eden Tech

-Emerging Trends
+Emerging Trends:

-• Biocompatible and sustainable materials
+• Biodegradable and sustainable chip materials

-• Open-source design platforms
+• Open-source design and cloud collaboration

-• Multi-layer and hybrid chips
+• Multi-layer and hybrid microfluidic systems

 Learn More About Microfluidics